 Varicella Zoster Virus (VZV) Antibodies Blood Test, IgG

-Order this Varicella-Zoster Virus (VZV) Antibodies, IgG test to detect antibodies in the blood to determine whether you have developed an immunity to VZV and evaluate your risk of reactivating a VZV infection.
+Order this Varicella-Zoster Virus (VZV) Antibodies, IgG test to detect and measure antibodies to VZV to confirm previous infection or vaccination.
 VZV, a member of the herpes virus family, causes chickenpox and shingles.
-While most people previously infected with chickenpox will develop antibodies, making them immune to the disease for the remainder of their lives, the virus remains inactive in the nerve tissue.
+While most people previously infected with chickenpox will develop antibodies, making them immune for the remainder of their lives, the virus remains inactive in the nerve tissue.
 As a result of a weakened immune system, the virus may reactivate later in life, causing shingles.
-Unlike chickenpox, you can be infected with shingles more than once, though it is rare.
+You can be infected with shingles more than once, though rare, unlike chickenpox.

 - Sore throat